malnick/DCOS_installer/README.md

 ## Installation

-Download the script, and edit the first section according to the desired cluster configuration.
+Download and run the script.
+Optionally, edit the first section according to the desired cluster configuration.
 This includes:

-- Adding the adequate download link for the desired version (default: latest Open DC/OS testing version available)
+- Adding the adequate *download link for the desired version* (default: latest **Open DC/OS testing** version available)
 - Modifying the default bootstrap username/password (default: bootstrapuser/deleteme)
 - Adjusting the security level (default: disabled)
 - Optionally, adjust the cluster name, the bootstrap's node IP address to be used, or the directory for the installer to use as storage (all these default to valid values -- modify only if required)